LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Logtalk project diagrams

-    "logtalk.diagrams.script": "/usr/local/bin/lgt2svg"
+    "logtalk.diagrams.script": ""
     "logtalk.diagrams.arguments": [ ]

-Script and its arguments for converting the `.dot` files generated (by default) by the Logtalk `diagrams` tool to their final format (by default, SVG).
-The default above assumes a POSIX system (e.g. macOS, Linux, or BSD) with the scripts available from `/usr/local/bin`.
+Absolute path to the script for converting the `.d2` and `.dot` files generated (by default) by the Logtalk `diagrams` tool to their final format (by default, SVG).
+For example, assuming a POSIX system (e.g. macOS, Linux, or BSD) with the scripts available from `/usr/local/bin`:

+    "logtalk.documentation.script": "/usr/local/bin/lgt2svg"
+    "logtalk.documentation.arguments": [ ]

 On Windows systems, these settings must be set differently.
 For example (assuming the default Logtalk installation):

     "logtalk.diagrams.script": "C:/Program Files/PowerShell/7/pwsh.exe"
     "logtalk.diagrams.arguments": [ "-file", "C:/Windows/lgt2svg.ps1" ]

-Diagrams script for converting the `.dot` files generated by the Logtalk `diagrams` tool.
-Requires Graphviz.
+Diagrams script for converting the `.d2` and `.dot` files generated by the Logtalk `diagrams` tool.
+Requires d2 and Graphviz.

 #### Timeout for waiting to run conversion scripts